by Tabb Pigg

 When horses show signs of lameness, but the prognosis isn’t obvious, it is often diagnosed as Navicular Disease.
 Navicular is a degenerative disease that affects the Navicular bone and surrounding tissue.
 More often than not, horses do not have the disease but have Caudal Heel Syndrome, which can be treated with trimming and solar support products.

-- Toes: Often times owners and farriers only focus on trimming the toes, and the heel grows forward towards the toe and underneath the foot.
+Toes: Often, owners and farriers only focus on trimming the toes, therefore, the heel grows toward the toe and underneath the foot.
 When this happens, the horse’s foot is not flat on the ground.

-- Pinched Heels: If the heels are too far forward, the heels become pinched and contracted, causing the horse to bear all of its weight on its toes.
+Pinched Heels: If the heels are too far forward, the heels become pinched and contracted.
+That causes the horse to bear all of its weight on its toes.
 If this is not treated in a timely manner, it can cause ligament injury.

-Instead of assuming a horse has something as serious as Navicular Disease, it’s important to decipher what caused the lameness in the first place.
+Instead of assuming a horse has something as serious as Navicular Disease, it’s important to decipher the cause of the lameness.

 Here are a few questions to consider: